-Charles Fort is a classic example of a star-shaped fort and has five bastions, constructed in the late 17th century on the site of an earlier coastal fortification
+Charles Fort in Kinsale is a classic example of a star-shaped fort and has five bastions, constructed in the late 17th century on the site of an earlier coastal fortification

 City Hall, Cork City The City Hall Anglesea Street Cork City is the headquarters of Cork Corporation and city administration.
 The fine concert hall in the building is the venue for concerts, festivals and functions.
 The City Hall was opened in 1936 and replaced the previous structure that was burned down on 11 September 1920.
 It was designed by Architects Jones and Kelly and the six limestone Tuscan pillars and copper-domed clock tower are particularly impressive by night.

 Located 2km from Cork's main thoroughfare, this castle like prison once housed 19th C. prisoners, often in wretched conditions.
 Wandering through the wings of Cork City Gaol, the atmosphere suggests you are accompanied by the shuffling feet of inmates, each representing their particular period in Irish history from pre-famine times to the foundation of the State.

 Desmond Castle has had a colourful history, ranging from Spanish occupation in 1601 to use as a prison for captured American sailors during the American War of Independence.

 Fota House, Arboretum and Gardens near Cobh in County Cork was taken into care of the Irish Heritage Trust in December 2007 and has gone through tremendous change ever since.